Home History Photos Documents Audio Stories Reunions FAQ

 Once the convoys reached Londonderry, Northern Ireland, the merchant ships were 'passed off' to the British Navy for the final phase of the trip to the southern end of England.

-During this time the six US Destroyer Escorts would wait in Londonderry until the merchant ships traveled to south England, unloaded their cargo, and then sailed back to Londonderry while escorted by the British Navy.
+During this time the six US Destroyer Escorts would wait in Londonderry until the merchant ships traveled to Liverpool, England, unloaded their cargo, and then sailed back to Londonderry while escorted by the British Navy.

 Once the merchant ships arrive in Londonderry, the six US Destroyer Escorts and the merchant ships would begin the 10-13 return trip back to New York harbor.
 These merchant ships needed to put extra weight (ballast) in their cargo holds to remain stable during the return trip.
 Often, the ballast would be rubble from the buildings destroyed by the German aerial bombing raids over England and London in particular.